-We currently have no financial covenant violations, and based upon our current expectations, we believe our operating results will be sufficient to comply with our financial maintenance covenants.
-Certain of our debt agreements contain ratios relating to financial maintenance, restrictive negative and other non-financial covenants.
+We are currently in compliance with our financial covenants, and based upon our current expectations, we believe our operating results will be sufficient to comply with our financial maintenance covenants.
+In addition, certain of our debt agreements also contain ratios relating to restrictive and other non-financial covenants, including the ability to incur additional debt.
 See our 2013 Form 10-K for a further discussion of our debt covenants, certain restrictive covenants and factors that are likely to determine our subsidiaries' ability to comply with current and future debt covenants.